D-Futagi/spike-sorting/README.md

-# Spike sorting with misalignment adjustment (under construction)
+# Spike sorting with misalignment adjustment
 ## Introduction

 the spike sorting code is written in Python 3 and developed in OS X 10.15.